 The Online Learning Environments group support a number of online platforms for delivering course content to students as well as tools for them to engage in individual and collaborative work.
 Online coursework may take the form of Massive Open Online Courses (MOOCs), Flipped, hybrid or blended courses, or Small Private Online Courses (SPOCs).
 For more information, visit the Online Learning Environments Initiative page.

-McGraw Commons is Princeton’s digital platform for course blogs, wikis, and galleries.
+The McGraw Commons is Princeton’s digital platform for course blogs, wikis, and galleries.
 Blogs can be made available publically, restricted to campus, or to the participants of the course.

 Google Apps for Education provides numerous tools that lend themselves to collaborative coursework, including, Google Drive, Google Sites, and Google Hangouts.

-The Educational and Classroom Technologies group routinely works with faculty to plan, prototype, and develop custom online platforms for teaching and learning.
+The Educational and Classroom Technologies (ECT) group routinely works with faculty to plan, prototype, and develop custom online platforms for teaching and learning.
 Examples of such projects include archives and databases, websites for public scholarship, and annotation tools.

 Blackboard, Princeton’s learning management system, features assessment tools and rubrics to help you create tests that are automatically graded, and offer feedback.
 Rubrics help to ensure grading consistency across your instructional team.
 The ECT group can assist you in using these tools effectively in a way that enhances your pedagogical goals.